lukeweber/flac-as3-alchemy-wrapper/README.md

 ### AS3 Code

-Methods encode and decode are asyncronous and take as their first params a callback for completed.
-As well yield param is frequency of loops of processing audio that will be completed before the function calls flyield(). flyeidl(): "This method will force the Alchemy state machine to give up it's time slice.
-Execution will return to the line following this call on the next Alchemy time-slicing timer tick." - Time slicing timer tick I believe is 1ms.
+Methods encode and decode are asyncronous and take as their first params a callback for completed. yield is the number of loops of encodign before the program yields to the main process.

 Imports